szilard/benchm-ml/README.md

 of the models that ran out of memory for the larger data sizes a r3.8xlarge instance (32 cores, 250GB RAM) has been used occasionally.

-As a first step, the models have been trained with default parameters.
-As a next step we should do search in the hyper-parameter space with cross validation (that will require more work and way more running time).

 ### Results

 **Important note:** The results are shown below as they have been obtained and not in a polished way.